-Listed below are the various stages a data gap can be in.
-Prior versions of this document included a 'Closed' status, but this did not take into account bills being introduced and 'Inactive' was added.
+Listed below are the various data gap statuses.
+Prior versions of this document included a 'Closed' status, but this did not take into consideration the possibility of a legislative change authorizing a data element that had previously been prohibited.
+Accordingly, instead of closed, data elements unavailable or legally prohibited are listed as 'Inactive'.
 The 'Legislative' status was also added to indicate possible changes may be made based on future legislation.